-Thanks to Immersive Virtual Reality (VRi) workers can acquire valuable skills and knowledge in a safe and controlled environment.
-Without being exposed to the dangers and risks typical of construction sites.
-In this article we’ll see how training with virtual reality can help to learn and manage construction site’s risks: taking advantage of the Real-Time rendering and Virtual Reality of the BIM model, you can live a completely immersive experience of your construction site simulating risk scenarios useful for the preparation and training of workers.
+Through immersive VR (iVR) simulations, workers can acquire valuable skills and knowledge without the inherent dangers and risks present on actual construction sites.
+In this article, we explore how virtual reality training methods can effectively teach and manage construction site risks.
+By leveraging the capabilities of the BIM Metaverse, you can undergo a comprehensive and realistic virtual experience of your construction site, effectively simulating risk scenarios that aid in the preparation and training of workers.

-VR technology provides professionals and businesses in the AEC sector with tools they need to realistically reproduce work environments and activities and to create a collaborative virtual space where people can work, learn and explore together.
-Below I want to tell you what are the most important aspects affecting this technology which is gradually becoming part of our lives.
+VR technology provides professionals and businesses in the AEC sector with tools to realistically reproduce work environments and activities and to create a collaborative virtual space where people can work, learn and explore together.
+Allow me to explain what are the most important aspects affecting this technology, gradually becoming part of our everyday lives.

 There are several types of virtual reality devices on the market, including headsets, gloves and haptic suits.
 These devices allow users to immerse themselves in a three-dimensional virtual environment and interact with it through movements and gestures.
-Some examples of headsets are definitely HTC VIVE, HTC VIVE PRO, Oculus Rift, Oculus Rift S.
+Some examples of headsets are definitely HTC VIVE, HTC VIVE PRO, META QUEST 1/2.

 Software and applications